Q&A with team GB athlete, David Ames

 I had a slightly different process being Northern Irish.
 I was fortunate enough to represent Ireland 64 times before I made a decision to transfer and represent Team GB.
 This involved a 3 year ‘waiting period’ where I wasn’t allowed to compete internationally for 3 years.
 Having to wait that long made the chances of being selected even tougher because of the amount of hockey I was missing in that period.
 Thankfully I was able to prove my worth when I became eligible to play for Team GB and so was able to be selected for the 2016 Rio Olympic Games.

-How important is nutrition when it comes to you feeling and performing at your best?
+How important is nutrition when it comes feeling & performing at your best?

 Massively!
 I think every athlete knows the importance of nutrition when it comes to training, tournaments, time off etc. It is something we can’t take for granted or slip up with due to the competitiveness in sport and the fine margins for results.
 Having the correct nutrition / guidance on nutrition has helped me immensely through hard training blocks but more importantly in my current state of coming off knee surgery a few months ago.
 I am a big believer in giving the body the food that it needs in order to perform and for us athletes, that means giving up a lot of food we could only dream about eating every day for probably 80-90% of the year.

-I’m sure many of our followers would love to know more about what a typical day of eating looks like for an olympian, and how this has impacted your rehab and recovery this year.
+I’m sure many of our followers would love to know more about what a typical day of eating looks like for an olympian?

 I’m a bit of a sucker for routine and so my eating habits haven’t changed since I was young.
 I’m a massive cereal fan and weetabix has been a staple in my diet since I was 16/17 years of age.
 But if I went through a typical training day it would look something similar to this.